-Day 1 with Putu went pretty much as planned.
-We started off our cultural experience with the mandatory Barong dance, a story of good and evil, a lot of kling-klanging and girls dancing being able to contort their wrists in unwieldy ways and give you the death stare that would send a shiver up your spine.
+There is a lot of Kling-Klanging and girls dancing.
+The girls are fascinating to watch as they can contort their wrists in unwieldy ways while giving you the death stare that would send a shiver up your spine.

 It was only until after Ubud were we in for a surprise.

 Festivals of Bali